Ka tākiri te ata, ka kōrerorero ngā manu, ka ao, ka ao,

 PEOPLE COME AND GO, BUT THE LAND REMAINS

-Bushy Park Tarapuruhi was once part of a continuous mantle of forest stretching from the coastal dunes to the central volcanoes.
+Tarapuruhi Bushy Park was once part of a continuous mantle of forest stretching from the coastal dunes to the central volcanoes.
 The land was uplifted from the sea and layered with volcanic ash.
 Now it is a precious remnant of that temperate lowland forest, one with a long history of conservation.
 It has endured, while its surrounds have been turned into farmland.

 Generations of people have cherished this forest.
-Today the local Bushy Park Tarapuruhi Trust cares for the sanctuary in partnership with Forest & Bird, working closely with Ngaa Rauru, within whose rohe (district) it lies, and whose mana whenua (authority) we respect.
+Today the local Tarapuruhi Bushy Park Trust cares for the sanctuary in partnership with Forest & Bird, working closely with Ngaa Rauru, within whose rohe (district) it lies, and whose mana whenua (authority) we respect.
 Together we care for the forest in the spirit of kaitiakitanga – stewardship.

 Volunteers continue to care for the sanctuary and provide the passion, dedication and people power to keep this community-led conservation project moving forward.